 While African agriculture faces exposure to climate change as well as broader socioeconomic and political challenges, many of its diverse agricultural systems remain resilient.
 As the continent with the highest population growth rate, rapid urbanization trends, and rising GDP in many countries, Africa’s agricultural systems will need to become adaptive to more than just climate change as the uncertainties of the 21st century unfold.

-In 1945, the Amazon biome was still mostly intact.
-The scars of ancient cultural developments in Andean and lowland Amazon had healed, and the impacts of rubber and other resource exploitation were reversible.
-Very few roads existed, and only in its periphery.
-In the 1950s and especially in the 1960s, Brazil and other Andean countries launched ambitious road building and colonization projects, largely driven by Brazilian geopolitical concerns.
-Interest in the Amazon became much more intense in the 1970s as forest loss began to raise worldwide concern.
-Construction of more and better roads continued at an exponentially growing pace in each following decade, multiplying correlated deforestation and forest degradation everywhere in the Amazon.
-A point of no return was reached when interoceanic roads crossed the borders of Brazilian-Andean countries in the 2000s, exposing the remaining safe havens for indigenous people and nature.
-It is commonly estimated that today no less than 18% of the forest has been replaced with agriculture and that more than 50% of the remaining forests are significantly degraded.
-Most deforested land, especially in Andean countries, is wasted or scarcely used.
-Oil, mining, and intense urban development, as well as intensive agriculture, spread serious water and soil contamination throughout the region.
-Logging, fisheries, and hunting gave rise to the successive commercial extinction of valuable species.
+In 1945 the Amazon biome was almost intact.
+Marks of ancient cultural developments in Andean and lowland Amazon had cicatrized and the impacts of rubber and more recent resources exploitation were reversible.
+Very few roads existed, and only on the Amazon’s periphery.
+However, from the 1950s, but especially in the 1960s, Brazil and some Andean countries launched ambitious road-building and colonization processes.
+Amazon occupation heavily intensified in the 1970s when forest losses began to raise worldwide concern.
+More roads continued to be built at a geometrically growing pace in every following decade, multiplying correlated deforestation and forest degradation.
+A no-return point was reached when interoceanic roads crossed the Brazilian-Andean border in the 2000s, exposing remaining safe havens for indigenous people and nature.
+It is commonly estimated that today no less than 18% of the forest has been substituted by agriculture and that over 60% of that remaining has been significantly degraded.

-Theories regarding the importance of biogeochemical cycles had already been in development since the 1970s, however, in the late 1980s the dominant popular view on the environmental value of the Amazon “lungs of the planet” emerged.
+Theories regarding the importance of biogeochemical cycles have been developed since the 1970s.
 The confirmation of the role of the Amazon as a carbon sink added some international pressure for its protection.
-But, in general, the many scientific discoveries regarding the Amazon have not been helpful in improving its conservation.
-Instead, a combination of new agricultural technologies, anthropocentric philosophies, and economic changes has strongly promoted forest clearing.
+But, in general, the many scientific discoveries regarding the Amazon have not helped to improve its conservation.
+Instead, a combination of new agricultural technologies, anthropocentric philosophies, and economic changes strongly promoted forest clearing.

-From the 1980s to the present day, Amazon conservation efforts have increasingly diversified, and now consist of five theoretically complementary strategies: (1) the creation of more, larger and better managed protected areas, including biological corridors; (2) the protection of more and larger indigenous territories; (3) the promotion of a series of “sustainable use” options such as “community based conservation,” sustainable forestry, and agroforestry; (4) the financing of conservation through debt swaps and related financial mechanisms for mitigating climate change and; (5) the use of better legislation, monitoring, and control.
-Five small protected areas have existed in the Amazon since the early 1960s but, in response to the road building boom of the 1970s, several larger patches of forests were set aside with the aim of conserving viable samples of biological diversity.
-Today, around 25 % of the Amazon is designated as protected areas, but almost half of these areas are categorized in a way that allows human presence and resource exploitation, and there is no effective management.
-Another 25.3% is designated to indigenous people who may or not conserve the forest.
-Excluding areas of overlap, both types of protected areas cover 41.2% of the Amazon.
-Neither strategy has fully achieved its objective, alone or together, and development pressures and threats grow as road construction and deforestation continue relentlessly with increasing funding by multilateral and national banks and pressure from transnational enterprises.
+Since the 1980s and as of today Amazon conservation efforts have been increasingly diversified, covering five theoretically complementary strategies: (a) more, larger, and better-managed protected areas; (b) more and larger indigenous territories; (c) a series of “sustainable-use” options such as “community-based conservation,” sustainable forestry, and agroforestry; (d) financing of conservation through debt swaps and climate change’s related financial mechanisms; and (e) better legislation and monitoring.
+Only five small protected areas have existed in the Amazon since the early 1960s but, responding to the road-building boom of the 1970s, several larger patches aiming at conserving viable samples of biological diversity were set aside, principally in Brazil and Peru.
+Today around 22% of the Amazon is protected but almost half of such areas correspond to categories that allow human presence and resources exploitation, and there is no effective management.
+Another 28% or more pertains to indigenous people who may or may not conserve the forest.
+Both types of areas together cover over 45% of the Amazon.
+None of the strategies, either alone or in conjunction, have fully achieved their objectives, while development pressures and threats multiply as roads and deforestation continue relentlessly, with increasing funding by multilateral and national banks and due to the influence of transnational enterprises.

-The future will be directed by unprecedented agricultural expansion and the corresponding intensification of deforestation and forest degradation.
-Additionally, the Amazon basin will be impacted by new, larger hydraulic works.
-Mining will increase and spread.
-Policy makers of Amazon countries still view the region as the future for expanding conventional development, and the population continues to be indifferent.
+The future is likely to see unprecedented agriculture expansion and corresponding intensification of deforestation and forest degradation even in protected areas and indigenous land.
+Additionally, the upper portion of the Amazon basin will be impacted by new, larger hydraulic works.
+Mining, formal as well as illegal, will increase and spread.
+Policymakers of Amazon countries still view the region as an area in which to expand conventional development while the South American population continues to be mostly indifferent to Amazon conservation.